instalint-org/project-of-the-year/README.md

 G. Event deck.
 In each round some (unfortunate) event occurs to each player.

 H. Training cards.
-Training increases the sanity of programmers and interns.
+   (=) Training increases the sanity of programmers and interns.
-   Each training card is unique, and has a description of its effects.
+   The front of the card tells only the name, such as "unit testing", the effect is described on the backside, and remains hidden until the card is taken as an action.
+   Taking the same training card again will have no additional effect.
+   All training cards are available to all players.

 I. Starting player token.